caffeinum/claude-my-admin/README.md

-# adminpanel
+# claude-my-admin

-**don't build your admin panel. prompt it.**
+**do you trust claude with your production db?**

-ai-powered admin panel generator that connects to your database and creates a fully functional dashboard in minutes. think posthog + metabase + sql editor, all open-source and powered by claude code.
+yes, i trust my claude. introducing: **claude-my-admin** - ai-powered admin panel generator that connects to your database and creates a fully functional dashboard in minutes. think posthog + metabase + sql editor, all open-source and powered by claude code.

 🔗 **live demo**: [db-dashboard-4.emergent.host](https://db-dashboard-4.emergent.host/)

-## why adminpanel?
+## why claude-my-admin?

 skip weeks of boilerplate. connect your database, let ai analyze your schema, and get an instant admin panel with: